 They usually have all sorts of software loaded on to it to complete a multitude of tasks.

-Unfortunately when you install software onto a computer, that software may do a few things that will ultimately result in a loss of available resources.
+Unfortunately when you install software onto a computer, that software may do a few things that will ultimately result in a loss of available resources and lead to video editing problems.

 The main one is that the software will add itself to the Start Up Programs and partially load itself into the RAM every time you turn on the computer.